-The European Strategic Safety Initiative (ESSI) was an aviation safety partnership between EASA, other regulators and the industry, and it is now discontinued.
+The European Strategic Safety Initiative (ESSI) was an aviation safety partnership between EASA, other regulators and the industry, and was discontinued in 2016.
 ESSI’s objective was to further enhance safety for citizens in Europe and worldwide through safety analysis, implementation of cost effective action plans, and coordination with other safety initiatives worldwide.

 ESSI was launched in 2006 by EASA, as a ten year programme, and it had three pillars: